sh4r11f/psychopy/docs/utils/categHints/Device.rst

-Parameters of the physical device matching this Component
+Information about the device associated with this Component.
+Keyboards, speakers, microphones, etc.